 A term whose use is not recommended (on linguistic grounds, for example) is preceded by the label "rather than:".
 A term that is deprecated on the grounds that it does not refer to the concept defined in the entry is preceded by the label "not:".
 The labels are language-dependent.
 In Finnish, a term whose use is not recommended is indicated by "mieluummin kuin:" and in Swedish by "hellre än:".
 In Finnish, a deprecated term is indicated by "ei:" and in Swedish by "inte:".

 Definition is such a concept description that makes it possible to distinguish a concept from its related concepts.
-Definitions are typical of terminological vocabularies, and they are compiled according to general principles of terminology.
+Definitions are typical of terminological glossaries, and they are drawn up according to general principles of terminology.
 Definitions are formulated in such a way that the information given in them makes it possible to identify the place of each concept in a concept system.
 Definitions and notes may contain linked terms.
-These links refer to other concepts defined within the same vocabulary.
+These links refer to other concepts defined within the same glossary.

-Instead of definitions, some vocabularies provide explanations.
+Instead of definitions, some glossaries provide explanations.
 An explanation describes the meaning of the term, but fails to meet the criteria of a terminological definition.

 Notes are used to complement the definition.
 They may provide further information on the content of the concept in question, exemplify it, or illustrate the use of the terms related to the concept.